What are Core Web Vitals? LCP, INP and CLS explained

 A high LCP is usually caused by oversized images, slow server response or render-blocking scripts and stylesheets.
 A high INP almost always points to too much JavaScript occupying the main thread, often from tag managers, chat widgets and tracking scripts.
 CLS problems come from images without fixed dimensions, late-loading ads or web fonts that make the text jump.

 The order of attack is almost always: optimise images first (size, compression, lazy loading), then remove or defer unnecessary scripts, and finally speed up the server side with caching or a CDN.
+Measure again after every step; without a new measurement you do not know whether the fix really works.

 Frequently asked questions